-Key priorities for the Corporation are identified in the annual Business Plan for 2021-22 and align to the following objectives:
+Key priorities for the Corporation are identified in the annual Business Plan for 2022-23 and align to the following objectives:

-- To identify and explore possible options that could help to maximise the economic, historical and reconciliation potential of the site and inform the development of a regeneration strategy, in line with the MLKDC Board's vision and concept4; - To fulfil MLKDC's statutory and landowner responsibilities in relation to Health and Safety, estate management and the protection of the listed and retained buildings, and scheduled monuments, taking account of requirements relating to public access; - To honour MLKDC's agreements with its tenants and occupiers5, supporting and facilitating them, as appropriate, in their activities and future planning; and - To ensure MLKDC fulfils its corporate responsibilities with good governance, propriety and regularity.
+- To identify and explore possible options that could help to maximise the economic, historical and reconciliation potential of the site and inform the development of a regeneration strategy, in line with the MLKDC Board's vision and concept; - To fulfil MLKDC's statutory and landowner responsibilities in relation to Health and Safety, estate management and the protection of the listed and retained buildings, and scheduled monuments, taking account of requirements relating to public access; - To honour MLKDC's agreements with its tenants and occupiers, supporting and facilitating them, as appropriate, in their activities and future planning; and - To ensure MLKDC fulfils its corporate responsibilities with good governance, propriety and regularity.

-To support the achievement of these objectives 16 Business Plan targets were identified in the 2021-22 Business Plan.
+To support the achievement of these objectives 10 Business Plan targets were identified in the 2022-23 Business Plan.
 The achievement of targets was monitored throughout the year and performance was reported to the Board and TEO quarterly.
-15 of the 16 targets were achieved by 31 March 2022, with one target delayed due to the complexity of the related construction work.
+MLKDC achieved nine of the 10 targets by 31 March 2023, with one target delayed due to a requirement for political agreement.